An Endpoint Version of Uniform Sobolev Inequalities: Endpoint Version of Stein-Tomas Fourier Restriction Theorem

-Our endpoint version of the Stein-Tomas Fourier Restriction Theorem follows from an analysis of the convolution operator whose kernel is the Fourier transform of the Lebesgue measure on the unit sphere, like in the classical case.
-This kernel is well-known to have the expression where $J_{\nu}(w)$ is the Bessel function, see for instance, \cite[P. 347-348]{HA}.
-Later, we will need the following fact about $J_{\nu}(w)$ for $\nu = m$ positive, integral or half integral, and $w = r$ real, positive and greater than $1$, which is also widely known: it takes the form where the functions $a_{\pm}(r)$, $r > 1$ are smooth and satisfy the decay property
+\begin{proof} Our result follows from an analysis of the convolution operator whose kernel is the Fourier transform of the Lebesgue measure on the unit sphere, like in the classical case.
+This kernel is well-known to have the expression where $J_{\nu}(w)$ is the Bessel function, see for instance, \cite[p.347-348]{HA}.
+Later, we will need the following fact about $J_{\nu}(w)$ for $\nu = m$ positive, integral or half integral, and $w = r$ real, positive and greater than $1$, which is also well-known: it takes the form where the functions $a_{\pm}(r)$, $r > 1$ are smooth and satisfy the decay property